- Seeks to ensure stability and credibility of the financial system

 - Applies legal innovations in the financial sector

 The Supervision Service is one of the largest structural units of the Bank of Lithuania.
-It consists of two Departments – the Prudential Supervision Department and the Financial Services and Markets Supervision Department.
-Our Service brings together more than 100 actively-working experts in their fields.
-In working together, efficiently supervising financial market participants, financial services and markets, as well as improving financial service consumer confidence in financial markets, we aim to ensure stability and credibility of the financial system.
+It consists of two departments – the Prudential Supervision Department and the Financial Services and Market Supervision Department.
+Our service brings together more than a 100 experts in their field, who aim to ensure stability and credibility of the financial system.

 It is crucial for us to develop an attractive financial market where innovation prevails, hence we keep in close contact with financial market participants and other institutions in the Republic of Lithuania in preparing draft legal acts – we initiate discussions and hold consultations, regularly inform on potential changes in the regulatory environment.
 We consult with financial market participants and devote much attention to improving the supervisory environment, thus promoting sustainable development of the financial market.

 We seek to ensure that the financial market employs highly-qualified specialists of sufficiently high repute, and financial services are provided in a professional manner; therefore, we issue financial brokerage and/or insurance broker licences.
-Only licensed financial market participants may operate in the financial market: we evaluate applications for a license by checking whether an enterprise complies with specific prudential requirements laid down in legal acts, if contenders for an executive position in a financial institution are of good repute and meet the qualification and experience requirements established in legal acts.
+We also evaluate applications for authorisation, checking whether an enterprise complies with specific prudential requirements laid down in legal acts, and whether contenders for an executive position in a financial institution are of good repute and meet the qualification and experience requirements established in legal acts.

-We safeguard consumer interests, thus we regularly update relevant information on licensed financial brokerage firms and brokers, enterprises licensed to provide services in Lithuania’s financial market, as well as provide information on unlicensed enterprises that offer their services to people residing in Lithuania.
+To safeguard consumer interests, we regularly update relevant information on licensed financial brokerage firms and brokers, enterprises licensed to provide services in Lithuania’s financial market, as well as provide information on unlicensed enterprises that offer their services to people residing in Lithuania.

-Our Service aims to ensure that Lithuania’s financial market is innovative and new participants entering the market encourage healthy competition, thus we partake in more efficient implementation of legal innovations and constantly improve the licensing process.
+The Supervision Service aims to ensure that Lithuania’s financial market is innovative and new participants entering the market encourage healthy competition, thus we partake in more efficient implementation of legal innovations and constantly improve the authorisation process.